Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/04_include/include.rst

     :color_path: include_guidelines.color

 - A: very impractical.
 All of major compilers accept mostly directory paths and ideally there should be only 1 path required per project for its include directory tree.
 Such approach would also complicate build recipes.
-- B: generally it will work, but is annoying in practice.
+- B: generally it will work, but is annoying and fragile in practice.
 Paths with ``..`` break when one of the files is moved.
 Strictly technically, there is nothing about support of ``..`` in paths in the standard.
 - C: the preferred and recommended approach.
 Requires 1 simple compiler option and is very clear where the file is.
-Many projects which use this approach use ``<>``.
+Many projects which use this approach only use ``<>`` includes.

 .. admonition:: tip
   :class: tip